IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/main-process-panels.md

 ### Main process panel selection

-Each app must inform the system to visualize the audio process in the main process panel.
+Each app must tell the system to visualize its process in the main process panel.
 The main process panel's metadata is used by the system UI to determine the priority in which the
 various main process panels are shown.
 For example, an ongoing phone call has a higher priority than streaming media.
 When both frontends provide a main process panel at the same time, the main process